 Cotyledon tomentosa, commonly known as Bear's Paw, is a small succulent shrub with hairy leaves and stems.
 The leaves have purplish-brown teeth along with the tips.
-It bears masses of long-lasting, pendulous, satiny, orange-red, bell-shaped flowers in clusters at the tip of the flowering stalks in spring.
+The plant bears masses of long-lasting, pendulous, orange-red, bell-shaped flowers in clusters at the tip of the flowering stalks in spring.

 Growing Conditions and General Care

-Bear's Paws grow in bright, shaded areas where they rarely receive direct sunlight.
-Outdoors, plant them in slightly sandy, well-drained soil where water does not collect after rain or irrigation.
+Bear's Paws grow in bright, shaded areas where it rarely receives direct sunlight.
+Outdoors, plant it in slightly sandy, well-drained soil where water does not collect after rain or irrigation.
 Potted plants require a container with at least one bottom drainage hole.
-When planting Bear's Paw in containers, select pots only slightly larger than the root system.
+When planting Bear's Paw in containers, select a pot only slightly larger than the root system.

-Regular deep watering in the summer months, when the plant is actively growing, keeps the Bear's Paw healthy.
-Water garden plants deeply once weekly when there is no rainfall, supplying about 1 inch (2.5 cm) of water.
-Potted plants require watering when the soil had almost completely dried.
-Thoroughly drench the soil until the water drains from the bottom hole in the pot and empty the collected water after the pot finishes draining.
+When the plant is actively growing, regular deep watering in the summer months keeps the Bear's Paw healthy.
+Water the garden plants deeply once weekly when there is no rainfall, supplying about 1 inch (2.5 cm) of water.
+Potted plants require watering when the soil has almost completely dried.
+Thoroughly drench the soil until the water drains from the bottom hole in the pot, and empty the collected water after the pot finishes draining.
 Bear's Paw only requires enough water in winter, so the soil does not dry completely, and the plants do not shrivel.

 Light fertilization twice monthly is only necessary during the active summer growing season.
 An all-purpose, water-soluble fertilizer, such as a 24-8-16 blend, works well for succulent plants.

-Plants grown outdoors in colder regions require overwintering indoors.
-Bring the pots inside before temperatures drop below freezing in the fall.
-The plants will overwinter with bright, indirect sunlight.
+The plant grown outdoors in colder regions requires overwintering indoors.
+Bring the pot inside before temperatures drop below freezing in the fall.
+The plant will overwinter with bright indirect sunlight.
 Avoid fertilization and overwatering during this time.
 Garden plants will only survive if your area does not experience a freeze.
 You can briefly cover plants with light mulch, such as straw, to help them survive a light frost.